 Use only signposted vehicle accessways to the beach

-Look out for vehicle prohibited areas and follow the rules or you may be fined
+Look out for vehicle restricted areas and follow the rules or you may be fined.

 Protect sand dunes

 Sand dunes are narrow but important bands of sand between the land and sea.
 They act as buffer areas to help protect the land, people and houses from storm surges, cyclones and even tsunami.
 Many dunes also contain archaeological sites such as midden and koiwi (human bones).

 The 'building blocks' of a dune system are its grasses, which keep the sand from drying out and being carried away by the wind.
 These native plants give us our distinctive coastline and are crucial to the survival of the birds, lizards and insects that live, eat and nest in them.